 A shared policy allocation isn't needed if everyone covered under the marketplace policy is included on one tax return, whether as the primary taxpayer, the spouse, or a dependent.

-However, if the primary taxpayer is a dependent on someone else's tax return and is covered under marketplace insurance, they won't complete Form 8962 at all.
+Thus, if the primary taxpayer is a dependent on someone else's tax return and is covered under marketplace insurance, they won't complete Form 8962.
 Rather, the taxpayer who is claiming them as a dependent will include them on their Form 8962.

-When the taxpayer has a shared policy, the enrollment premiums, SLCSP premiums, and APTC reported on Form 1095-A need to be allocated between the taxpayer's tax return and the tax return(s) of the other individual(s).
+When more than one taxpayer shares a policy, the enrollment premiums, SLCSP premiums, and Advance PTC reported on Form 1095-A need to be allocated between their tax returns.
 This is known as a Shared Policy Allocation.
-A policy can be shared among any number of taxpayers, although the form itself provides space for four allocations.
+A policy can be shared among any number of taxpayers.

-Additionally, while the sum of the allocations needs to add up to 100%, the allocations don't have to be made evenly between the covered individuals.
+The policy doesn't have to be allocated evenly between the taxpayers.
 For example, a policy that consists of a taxpayer, spouse, and their child who is filing his or her own tax return might be allocated 100% to the parents and 0% to the child.
-It's up to the individuals to decide amongst themselves how they wish to allocate.
+Or, three individuals sharing a policy might agree to divide it 50% to one and 25% to the other two.
+It's up to the taxpayers to decide amongst themselves how they wish to allocate.

-See here for examples of shared policy allocations.
+See here for several examples of how shared policy allocations will look in TaxSlayer Pro.

-To enter a Shared Policy Allocation into TaxSlayer Pro, from the Main Menu of the tax return (Form 1040) select:
+To enter a Shared Policy Allocation in Form 8962 in TaxSlayer Pro, from the Main Menu of the tax return (Form 1040) select:

 - Payments, Estimates & EIC